|

 This is a country for shopaholics.
 Too bad it is so difficult to reach.
 (Our plan is for the new website to alleviate this by enabling people around the world to shop from home for unusual gifts at terrific prices.)
 There are about 8 bolivianos to the U.S. dollar.
 For example, I had a shoe shine boy tend to my shoes.
 The cost: 4 bolivianos.
 Being a big-time tipper, I gave him five.
 (Later I found that the normal price for a shoe-shine is only one boliviano.)
 Some of the shoe shine boys wear face masks, something like what skiers in Canada wear on very cold days.
 They are ashamed to be supporting their families this way.

-Speaking of shame, there is no shame here in being involved in the coca business - and I don't mean the chocolate drink.
+Speaking of shame, there is no shame here in being involved in the coca business.
 Coca is legal.
 Coca tea is served in all restaurants.
-The tea is not habit-forming and helps against the effects of oxygen deprivation - a bit of a lift like a cup of coffee.
+The tea is not habit-forming and helps alleviate the effects of oxygen deprivation - a bit of a lift like a cup of coffee.
 The local Indians chew coca leaves to help stave off hunger.
 Of course, there is also a large coca exporting business and that isn't legal.
 The new president, the first aboriginal and a coca farmer, is regarded as a leftist.
 It is too early to know what influence he will have.
-It is as safe bet, though, that he has at heart the interests of the 65% of the population who are Indian.
+It is a safe bet, though, that he has at heart the interests of the 65% of the population who are Indian.
 Interestingly, there are quite a few Europeans living in La Paz in addition to those of Spanish extraction.
 Germans, Croats, and Lebanese are particularly evident and all quite prosperous, it seems.

 The public school system is poorly supported.
 People with money send their children to private schools for about $70 per month each - a fortune for the average person.
 There are "American" and "German" and "French" private schools.
 So, there are lots of people, children of the wealthy, who speak foreign languages.